Eurofins-Hackathon/Copilot-Bootcamp/README.md

 - Maintain a stable internet connection (Copilot relies on cloud-based services)
 - If you haven't previously authorized Visual Studio Code in your GitHub account, you're prompted to sign in to GitHub in Visual Studio Code.
 Select Sign in to GitHub.

-##### Enable or disable GitHub Copilot in VS Code
+  ##### Managing GitHub Copilot in VS Code
-- To enable or disable GitHub Copilot, select the status icon in the bottom panel of the Visual Studio Code window.
-The status icon is the Copilot Status Menu.
+  - The Copilot Status Menu, located in the bottom panel of the Visual Studio Code window, allows you to enable or disable GitHub Copilot.
-- When disabling GitHub Copilot, you're asked whether you want to disable suggestions globally, or for the language of the file you're currently editing.
+  - You can choose to disable suggestions globally (`Disable Globally`), or for the language of the file you're currently editing (`Disable for LANGUAGE`).

-  - To disable suggestions from GitHub Copilot globally, select `Disable Globally`.
-   -To disable suggestions from GitHub Copilot for a specified language, select `Disable for LANGUAGE`.

-##### Troubleshoot GitHub Copilot in VS Code
+  ##### Diagnosing Issues with GitHub Copilot
-In Visual Studio Code, the log files are useful for diagnosing connection issues.
-The GitHub Copilot extension stores the log files in the standard log location for Visual Studio Code extensions.
-You can find the log files through the developer option and open extension logs folder within Visual Studio Code.
-- Open the Visual Studio Code Command Palette
+  - Log files, stored in the standard location for Visual Studio Code extensions, can help diagnose connection issues.
-  - For Mac, use Shift+Command+P
-  - For Windows or Linux, use Ctrl+Shift+P
-Type Diagnostics, then select GitHub Copilot: Collect Diagnostics from the list.
+  - To access these logs, open the Command Palette (Shift+Command+P for Mac, Ctrl+Shift+P for Windows/Linux), type `Diagnostics`, and select `GitHub Copilot: Collect Diagnostics`.

 ## [**Foundations of GitHub Copilot**](https://github.com/XpiritBV/Copilot-Bootcamp/tree/main/FoundationsOfCopilot)
 This lab exercise covers the nuances of code autocompletion and suggestions, the art of effective code documentation, and develop a deeper contextual understanding for more intuitive programming.